tomwojcik/homeserver-traefik-portainer/README.md

 # How to

+### Warning!
+If a docker-compose doesn't work for you out of the box, it's probably because I use docker mapping for synology, like `/volume1/@docker:/var/lib/docker`.
+If that's the case, you will have to change it yourself.

 1. Buy a domain.
 For this to work you will need to be able to create one DNS A record with a wildcard.
 Cloudflare offers domains at no cost (they don't make profit off it) and are great overall so I recommend them as a domain registrar.
 2. You will need an ACME provider for the ACME challenge.
 Here's the [list of providers](https://doc.traefik.io/traefik/https/acme/#providers) supported by Traefik.
 If you're using Cloudflare, head over to [API Tokens](https://dash.cloudflare.com/profile/api-tokens) and create one with `Edit zone DNS` permission.
 Save it.
 You will use it for `CF_DNS_API_TOKEN` in a moment.
 3. Copy `.env.example` to `.env`.
 Overwrite `SERVER_DOMAIN` with your domain name.